pjholmes/live_upload/README.md

    end
    ```

-   Because handle_event forwards the call to save_post, it was not clear where the best place to put this would be.
+   Because handle_event forwards the call to save_post, it was not obvious to me where the best place to put this would be.

    Code before my changes: